gymrek-lab/gymreklab.github.io/doc/Expanse.rst

   a supported version of singularity

-The general idea is:
+The general idea is, first grab an interactive node (or put this in a script that you submit) and then:

 .. code-block:: bash

   module load singularitypro
   export SINGULARITY_CACHEDIR=/expanse/projects/gymreklab/<username>/.singularity_cache`
-  export SINGULARITY_TMPDIR=<path_to_your_tmpdir>
-  singularity exec --containall docker://<docker_image_url> <command>
+  SINGULARITY_TMPDIR=/scratch/$USER/job_$SLURM_JOB_ID singularity exec --containall docker://<docker_image_url> <command>

-I put the first three lines in my bashrc file.
-You need to set the tmpdir to something in your project space, e.g. :code:`/expanse/projects/gymreklab/<username>/scratch`, because the default tempdir :code:`/tmp` runs out of space which will cause you pulling new containers to crash.
-Remember to periodically clean out your tmpdir
+I put the first two lines in my bashrc file.

-You'll notice the first time you run a new docker image Singularity takes a while building it into a singularity image.
+You'll notice the first time you run a new docker image Singularity takes a while (~10min) building it into a singularity image.
 They are cached at :code:`$SINGUALRITY_CACHEDIR` if that's set or :code:`~/.singularity/cache` otherwise.
 For Expanse, IIRC the home directory is slower than the project folder so I set :code:`$SINGUALRITY_CACHEDIR` to somewhere